-Garden therapy is a great way to get in touch with nature and boost your mood.
-Spring is a great time to begin to beautify your environment while creating a relaxing and self-care routine.
+Garden therapy is a great way to connect with nature and boost your mood.
+Beautify your environment while creating a relaxing and self-care routine.
 Getting outside and surrounded by colorful flowers can help to uplift your spirits and give you a sense of calm.
 Even if you don’t have a lot of space, you can still enjoy the benefits of gardening by potting some plants on your patio or balcony.
-Garden therapy is an ideal way to connect with nature.
+Garden therapy is an ideal way to simply relax.

 Imagine yourself simply spending time in a garden, looking at flowers, or listening to the sound of water flowing in a fountain.